oasisprotocol/old-docs/src/operators/maintenance/adding-removing-nodes.md

   -a unix:/serverdir/node/internal.sock
 ```

-If there are no errors, your entity registration should update and you can run
+If there are no errors, your entity registration should be updated.
+You can run
 this command to see the changes reflected:

 ```bash